nico4mcs/doc/doc/ElectricUnits.md

 ![](./media/Stair03.svg)

-If we take two cubes, we have a potential of 0.6J or 0.3J per kg.
-We can use this in electricity as voltage, Joule per Coulomb:
+If we take two cubes, we have a potential of 6J or 30J per kg.
+We can compare this voltage, which is Joule per Coulomb:

 ![](./media/Stair04.svg)

 Another example would be a dam.
-The potential energy is the difference of all the water, the potential is the potential energy of 1l.
+The potential energy is the difference of all the water, the potential is the potential energy of 1kg.

 Using that in electricity, we can substitute kg with C. That gives us the following formula: $U=\frac{U_E}{Q}$ or with Units: $\text{V}=\frac{\text{J}}{\text{C}}$